Monday, December 1, 2008

 He’s not demanding her to immediately come to his side, it’s like he just wants to know she is still close by.

 Then she is with him, by his side, talking to him quietly, she says something that makes him laugh and he can finally tear his attention away from that open fucking beer.
-I get rid of it, and tell the journo who left it there what an absolute dumb cunt he is.
+I get rid of it, and tell the journo who left it there what an absolute dickhead he is.

 Ozzy grips Sharon’s hand in both of his.
 He whispers, “I want to fuckin’ go.”